 (a) “Sale by Auction” Defined

-A “sale by auction” is any sale by public auction, with no previously identified initial bidder.
+A “sale by auction” is a sale by public auction, with no previously identified initial bidder.

 (b) Contents of Motion